Sister Rosetta Tharpe: Childhood

 Tharpe was born on March 20, 1915, as Rosetta Nubin in Cotton Plant, Arkansas, to Katie Bell Nubin and Willis Atkins, who were cotton pickers.
 However, researchers Bob Eagle and Eric LeBlanc give her birth name as Rosether Atkins (or Atkinson), her mother's name being Katie Harper.
 Little is known of her father except that he was a singer.
 Tharpe's mother Katie was also a singer and a mandolin player, deaconess-missionary, and women's speaker for the Church of God in Christ (COGIC), which was founded in 1897 by Charles Harrison Mason, a black Pentecostal bishop, who encouraged rhythmic musical expression, dancing in praise and allowing women to sing and teach in church.
-Encouraged by her mother, Tharpe began singing and playing the guitar as Little Rosetta Nubin at the age of six and was cited as a musical prodigy.
+Encouraged by her mother, Tharpe began singing and playing the guitar as Little Rosetta Nubin at the age of 6 and was cited as a musical prodigy.

-About 1921, at age six, Tharpe had joined her mother as a regular performer in a traveling evangelical troupe.
+About 1921, at age 6, Tharpe joined her mother as a regular performer in a traveling evangelical troupe.
 Billed as a "singing and guitar playing miracle", she accompanied her mother in performances that were part sermon and part gospel concert before audiences across the American South.
 In the mid-1920s, Tharpe and her mother settled in Chicago, Illinois, where they performed religious concerts at the Roberts Temple COGIC on 40th Street, occasionally traveling to perform at church conventions throughout the country.
 Tharpe developed considerable fame as a musical prodigy, standing out in an era when prominent black female guitarists were rare.